scania-digital-design-system/tegel/packages/core/src/tegel-lite/components/tl-spinner/readme.md

 ### Spinner Variant Modifiers

+A variant modifier is required.
 Apply these classes to the `.tl-spinner` element.

 | Modifier                | Description                              |
 | ----------------------- | ---------------------------------------- |